 Static stretches are essential for muscle recovery after a workout.

-Hold your arms and knees together and repeat each stretch for at least two counts of 30 seconds to aid muscle recovery and improve flexibility effectively.
+Hold your arms and knees together, and repeat each stretch for at least 30 seconds to aid muscle recovery and improve flexibility effectively.

 Focus on stretching all major muscle groups, including: